PowerDNS/pdns/docs/manpages/pdnsutil.1.rst

     and optional *TTL*.
 If *TTL* is not set, default will be used. add-autoprimary *IP* *NAMESERVER* [*ACCOUNT*]
     Add a autoprimary entry into the backend.
-This enables receiving zone updates from other servers. create-zone *ZONE*
+This enables receiving zone updates from other servers. remove-autoprimary *IP* *NAMESERVER*
+    Remove an autoprimary from backend.
+Not supported by BIND backend. list-autoprimaries
+    List all autoprimaries.
+create-zone *ZONE*
     Create an empty zone named *ZONE*. create-secondary-zone *ZONE* *PRIMARY* [*PRIMARY*]..